Race is on for second place after Apple's US$1 trillion valuation

 Wall Street's optimism about last year's 10th anniversary iPhone, coupled with record share buybacks, have propelled Apple's stock 34 percent higher over the past 12 months, pushing the company's stock market value above US$1 trillion on Thursday.

-Apple's 12-month gain is far better than the S&P 500's 14 percent increase over the past year, but it pales beside Amazon's astounding 85 percent surge, propelled by the online retailer's scorchingly fast revenue and profit growth.
+Apple's 12-month gain is far better than the S&P 500's 14 percent increase over the past year, but it pales beside Amazon's astounding 85 percent surge, propelled by the online retailer's and cloud computing heavyweight's scorchingly fast revenue and profit growth.

-Amazon is now the second-largest publicly-listed U.S. company, with a market capitalization of US$890 billion, followed closely by Alphabet and Microsoft, at US$852 billion and US$824 billion respectively.
+Amazon is now the second-largest publicly-listed U.S. company, with a market capitalization of US$889 billion, followed closely by Alphabet and Microsoft, at US$856 billion and US$830 billion respectively.

-Google-owner Alphabet's stock has risen 31 percent over the past 12 months, and is up 17 percent in 2018.
+Google-owner Alphabet's stock has risen 32 percent over the past 12 months, and is up nearly 18 percent in 2018.

 Synovus Trust portfolio manager Dan Morgan said he owns shares of Amazon mostly because of its dominance of the cloud computing industry, a business that grew 42 percent in the June quarter and provided most of Amazon's operating profits.